seunguk-do/MTVCrafter/README.md

 # MTVCrafter: 4D Motion Tokenization for General Human Image Animation

-> Official project page of **MTVCrafter**, a novel framework for general and high-quality human image animation using raw 3D motion.
+> Official project page of **MTVCrafter**, a novel framework for general and high-quality human image animation using raw 3D motion sequences.

 ## 🔍 Abstract